GeneralBots/botbook/src/11-features/automation.md

 ## Summary

-BotServer's automation capabilities transform bots from reactive assistants into proactive system participants.
+botserver's automation capabilities transform bots from reactive assistants into proactive system participants.
 Through SET SCHEDULE and event triggers, bots can maintain fresh content, process data regularly, and respond to system events without user interaction.
 Understanding the automation lifecycle, limitations, and best practices enables effective use of these powerful capabilities while avoiding common pitfalls.
 Automation extends bot value by handling routine tasks automatically, freeing users to focus on work that requires human judgment.